Error in the Euclidean Preference Model: Three Questions

 Now, using the well known formula that expresses the expectation of a non-negative random variable in terms of its distribution function, we can turn this into a bound on the expectation.
-For any non-negative integer $K<\binom{A}{2}$, { } which is the bound in the theorem. \end{proof}
+For any non-negative integer $K<\binom{A}{2}$,